 Instead of forcing sales, brands should use new conversational tools to provide valued Q&As, support, purposeful conversations; build relationships with users, and use answers for analytics and observing.
 That is how conversational marketing reaches its full potential.

-The Future of Conversational Marketing according to Gartner’s Hype Cycle?
+The Future of Conversational Marketing According to Gartner’s Hype Cycle

 There’s no doubt about it: conversational marketing has an exciting future.
 For example, education platforms use chatbots to provide live support to students all around the globe.
 Since online learning took place, chatbots allow constant support for every student, no matter the time zone.
 How cool is that?